ChrisSchulze/portfolio/portfolio/works/project-2.md

 Design Idea

 For the corporate site we followed the idea that **„Carglass is always close**“.
-Technichal wise we heavily rely on location based services.
+Therefore we heavily rely on location based services.
 Regarding imagery we chose to shoot close ups of customer service and clients.

 ![](/upload/Carglass_Images_1.jpg)

 One more thing

 When TNS Kantar checked the sites brand fit in 2017 it had the best score of all of carglass' touchpoints at that time.
 Which made us especially proud.
 Unfortunately Carglass chose to implement a new branding shortly after.
-So the site had to be skinned.
-This led me to invest more in merging branding and UX.
+One year after launch the site had to be skinned.
+So I chose to focus on merging the disciplines of UX and branding in my future work.